Tcriss/vantar-api/README.md

 Some of those features are:

 - Hashing and encryptation.
-- Inputs validations and sanitaztion.
+- Inputs validations and sanitization.
 - Rate limit.
 - Caching.
 - Role and Owner Based Access Control.